RyanFischback/const/README.md

 <br>

-Welcome to the [const](link will be here) codebase, the website that can be reused for showcasing.
-The primary goals and direction require reusability, scalability, and stability to ensure a successful product.
+Welcome to the [const](link will be here) codebase, the website that can be reused for showcasing a business, a portfolio, or just an ordinary image gallery.
+The primary goals and direction will focus on ensuring reusability, scalability, and stability.

 ## What is Const?